UTLogin Acceptable Use Policy

 See the change log for a list of significant changes made to this document.

 UTLogin is the university’s centralized authentication service and is provided by Information Technology Services (ITS) for use by campus departments.
 It allows them to:

 - Participate in single sign-on authentication based on the University of Texas Electronic Identity (UT EID).

 - Authenticate UT EID holders when logging into departmental web-based and stand-alone applications.

 - Control access to web-based and stand-alone resources.

 System Use and Responsibilities

 The sponsoring department agrees that information accessed through UTLogin will be used only to authenticate or control access to the applications on the server(s) indicated in the request for UTLogin.
 The sponsoring department agrees not to log or store UT EID password values and to follow best practices whenever feasible.
-When applicable, the sponsoring department is responsible for applying UTLogin web policy agent patches and performing web policy agent upgrades.
+When applicable, the sponsoring department is responsible for performing web policy agent upgrades to maintain a current and supported version of the agent.

 Three interfaces are available for access to UTLogin: web policy agents, the Security Assertion Markup Language (SAML) interface, and the developer Application Programming Interface (API).
 This policy applies to all three types of interfaces.